Kneesnap/FrogLord/resources/documentation/games/greatquest/modding-gqs-file.md

-# Great Quest Chunk Data Set (.GQS Files)
+# Great Quest Script (.GQS Files)
 Chunked files in Frogger: The Great Quest contain all the various data chunks loaded for a scene at any given time (such as level or menu screen).
+Note that these files are not the same thing as a **kcScript**, even though **kcScripts** can be included in `.gqs` files.
 GQS files are a special FrogLord format which detail the changes applied to a chunked file in order to install the mod.

 ## Before Starting
 In order to understand how `.gqs` configuration files work, make sure to read about [FrogLord configuration files](../../froglord/config-files.md).

-### Hashes
-When making GQS files, we try to use text-based names whenever possible.
-But they're actually a lie.
-The game internally tracks resources and data by IDs, called hashes.
-These hashes look like this: `0x1234ABCD`, and on their own look like gibberish.
-Hashes should only be used when there is no corresponding text available (or in the case of Action Sequences).
-FrogLord shows the hash values for each file and chunk resource when selected.

 ## Getting Started
-The recommended editor to use for `.gqs` files is [Notepad++](https://notepad-plus-plus.org/downloads/), but other text editors will work, even Visual Studio Code.
+The recommended editor to use for `.gqs` files is [Visual Studio Code](https://code.visualstudio.com/download), however any text editor such as [Notepad++](https://notepad-plus-plus.org/downloads/) will work as well.
+While using Visual Studio Code, it is recommended to set the syntax highlighting to either `Shell` with the `Configure File Association for 'gqs'` option when clicking on the file type in the bottom-right hand corner of the UI.
 While using Notepad++, it is recommended to set the syntax highlighting to either `Shell` or `PowerShell` with the `Language > ...` menu, to color the scripts.

 ## Applying GQS Files Manually
 In FrogLord:
-1. Locate the level you want to modify.
+1. Locate the level you want to modify in the file viewer on the left-side of FrogLord.
-2. Right-click the level's `scriptdata` chunk.
+2. Right-click the level.
-3. Choose "Import GQS Script Group" and select the desired `.qgs` file.
+3. Choose "Import GQS" and select the desired `.gqs` file.
 4. Check for warnings shown by FrogLord.
 FrogLord will import the GQS file.
 If FrogLord reports any warnings, make sure to read them, as they often indicate real issues.
 The original game can often trip these warning messages, so if a warning is from the original game, it may be okay to ignore.

-## How to use GQS Script Groups in Noodle?
+## How to use GQS files in Noodle?
 TODO: Include some information on how to manage scripts with Noodle later.

 ## GQS Sections